What on EARTH is Blastball??

 - Each team usually holds 5-9 players, but this is something that can be changed (take note for bigger teams, this will take a lot longer)

-- In offense, each member gets an unlimited number of turns at home plate until they hit a decent fair ball
+- In offense, each member gets an unlimited number of turns at the home plate until they hit a decent fair ball

 - In offense, per round, each member has their turn